nexus-devtools/empeeku/Readme.md

 # mpyq.js

-mpyq.js is a port of the [mpyq Python library](https://github.com/eagleflo/mpyq) for reading MPQ archives used in many of Blizzard's games.
+This is a fork of [mpyq.js](https://github.com/Farof/mpyqjs), which is a port of the [mpyq Python library](https://github.com/eagleflo/mpyq) for reading MPQ archives used in many of Blizzard's games.
+This fork fixes a major bug related to opening multipart archives.

 It is a straightforward port with the same functionnalities and limitations.
 See the [original Readme](https://github.com/eagleflo/mpyq) for details.

 ## Installation

-    npm install -S mpyqjs
+    npm install -S empeeku

 ## Usage

 ### As a library

-    const mpq = require('mpyq');
+    const mpq = require('empeeku');
     const MPQArchive = mpq.MPQArchive;

 ### From the command line